-Oğuz Kaan Özalp: Bridging Political Theory & Community Impact
+Oğuz Kaan Özalp: PhD Student Goes From Political Theory to Community Action

 Oğuz Kaan Özalp, a PhD student from Turkey in the Public Affairs / Community Development program, has transformed his theoretical background in political science into hands-on community engagement.
 Drawn by the program’s practical approach, he now researches the impact of social organizations on immigrant policymaking.
 His memorable experiences with Rutgers-Camden’s supportive community and numerous collaboration opportunities have significantly shaped his career goals.